Skip to content

 A

-For small to medium-sized tumors, options include brachytherapy (e.g., 106Ru plaque therapy), proton beam therapy, heavy ion therapy, and CyberKnife, often allowing eye preservation.
-Large tumors may require enucleation, but it has been shown that the choice of treatment does not affect metastasis rate or overall survival.
-Therefore, while prioritizing life prognosis, the possibility of preserving visual function is considered.
+For small to medium-sized tumors, options include brachytherapy (such as 106Ru plaque therapy), proton beam therapy, heavy particle therapy, and CyberKnife, and eye preservation is often possible.
+For large tumors, enucleation may be necessary, but it has been shown that the choice of treatment does not affect metastasis rate or overall survival.
+Therefore, while prioritizing life prognosis, the feasibility of preserving visual function is considered.

 Q What are the treatment options if metastasis is found?